Publications

 AUTHORS: Dr. Stoney Trent2, Dr. Hoong Yan See Tao2

-VIRGINIA TEACH 1, STEVENS INSTITUTE OF TECHNOLOGY 2
+VIRGINIA TECH 1, STEVENS INSTITUTE OF TECHNOLOGY 2

 This final technical report summarizes Grand Prix 1 of the Defense Data Grand Prix (DDGP), an AIRC competition in which faculty-led teams collaborate with government stakeholders to solve real-world problems.
 In this first iteration of the DDGP, 15 teams from seven universities competed across three semester-long heats.
 The Defense Logistics Agency (DLA) was the primary operational sponsor.
 Grand Prix I concluded in January 2023, and Grand Prix II commenced in January 2024.